GNAT will resist privatization of schools - Gen Sec

 Meanwhile, the government through a Deputy Minister of Education, Dr Yaw Osei Adutwum has explained that it has not taken a decision to hand over public schools to private operators.

-In a radio interview with Accra based Citi FM on Thursday,
+In a radio interview with Accra based Citi FM on Thursday, Yaw Osei Adutwum said the government has no intention to hand over the management of basic schools to private individuals.

 Mr Acheampong debunked the erroneous impression that was being peddled around that head teachers in the country were not competent hence the poor performance in public basic schools in the country.